rhel-labs/instruqt/intro-to-databases/04-add-data/assignment.md

 ![Home inventory database design](../assets/Home_Database_Diagram.jpeg) In this diagram:

-* Each item has a name, a serial number, a value, and a room where it is stored.
-The room of the item is a foreign key because it relates to the Room entity.
+* Each item has a name, a serial number, a value, and a location (room) where it is stored.
+The location (room) of the item is a foreign key because it relates to the Room entity.
 Each item relates to one Room entity.
 * Each room has a name, which is the primary key for the room entity.
 Each room is also inside a home, and home is a foreign key because it relates to the Home entity.
 Each room relates to 0 or more Item entities, and each room relates to one Home entity.
 * Each home has a name, which is the primary key for the home entity.
 Each home has a size and a country in which it is located.
 Each home relates to many room entities.